ubernostrum/django-registration/docs/custom-user.rst

 have introduced support for `custom user models
 <https://docs.djangoproject.com/en/stable/topics/auth/customizing/#substituting-a-custom-user-model>`_.

-Older versions of django-registration did not generally support custom user models due to the additional complexity required; as of version |version|, however, django-registration now can support custom user models.
+Older versions of django-registration did not generally support custom user models due to the additional complexity required.
+However, django-registration now can support custom user models.
 Depending on how significantly your custom user model differs from Django's default, you may need to change only a few lines of code; custom user models significantly different from the default model may require more work to support.

 Overview